1205lixuan/Saccharomyces-Genome-Annotation-Pipeline/README.md

 Before running the pipeline, the genomes sequences to annotate should be placed in the subdir ./genome_seq.
 The predicted gene models will also be placed in this subdir by the pipeline.
-Meanwhile, a file containing the file names of these genome sequences and a tag for each genome set by the user should be prepared and placed in the current dir ./ (a sample file is ./genome3_test.list).
+Meanwhile, two files containing the sequence file information should be provided in the current dir (./).
+(1).
+A file containing the file names of these genome sequences and a tag for each genome set, which is used for the genome annotation task (a sample file is ./genome3_test.list).
+(2).
+A file containing the file names of protein sequences and a tag for each set of the protein sequences, which is used for the gene (protein) family cluster task (a sample file is ./faa3_test.list).

 Command: